sciple/metadata-app/README.md

 #### Pyrat data importer

-the importer creates cages and fills each cage with their respective mouse IDs
+The importer creates cages and fills each cage with their respective mouse IDs

 ### 2024-06-01